Biblioklept/hyperessentials/he-ttw/README.md

 1. Download the [TTW installer](https://taleoftwowastelands.com/dl).
 2. Run the installer in administrator mode.
 3. Make sure that the file paths for both your `Fallout 3` and `Fallout: New Vegas` installations are correct.
-4. Set the Tale of Two Wastelands install path to the TTW 3.3.2
+4. Set the Tale of Two Wastelands install path to the TTW 3.3.2 mod folder in HETTW.

 </details>